HBoots/notepile/README.md

 -   change table styling
 -   change fenced code styling (js library that adds syntax highlighting)
+-   create offcanas list items with db topic data
 -   database filter with new view for each topic ?
 -   enter the rest of dev_notes markdown
+-   read up on how converted markdown is sanitized.
+    -   add separate santizer ?
+-   Notes lists: change to grid instead of stacked?
+Have buttons that switch from one to the other?

 ## Notes